nuintun/file-send/README.md

   The `pipe` method is used to pipe the response into the Node.js HTTP response object, typically `Send.use(req).pipe(res)`.

-### stream.url

-  Return the normalize request url.

-### stream.request

-  Return the http request.

-### stream.response

-  Return the http response.

-### stream.redirect(url)

-  Redirect url, if header already send, do nothing.

-### stream.error(status, [error])
-  Emit http error, if header already send will end the response with error message and status.

-### stream.send(path, stat)

-  The basic interface, send a file stream to response no filter.
-  If it is not necessary to do not use.

 ## Error-handling

   By default when no `error` listeners are present an automatic response will be made, otherwise you have full control over the response, aka you may show a 5xx page etc.